Clark County Court Records

 | Clark County Probate Court | 50 E Columbia St, 5th Floor, Springfield, OH 45502 | (937) 521-1845; Fax: (937) 328-2589 | Mon–Fri, 8:00 AM–4:30 PM |

 The Clark County Probate Court can also be reached by email at probate@clarkcountyohio.gov.
-The Second District Court of Appeals, which hears appeals from Clark County trial courts, is located at 41 N Perry St, 5th Floor, Dayton, OH 45422 and can be contacted at (937) 225-4464.
+The Second District Court of Appeals, which hears appeals from Clark County trial courts, is located at 41 N Perry St, 5th Floor, Dayton, OH 45422 and can be reached at (937) 225-4464.

 Are Court Records Public in Clark County?